Shopify/restyle/README.md

 This library assumes that the design is built upon a well defined design system that at the very least defines a set of colors and spacing constants that lays as a foundation for the whole app design.
 While the library acknowledges that there can be exceptions to the system by allowing any style to be overridden, it keeps the developer most productive when one-off values are kept to a minimum.

-Here's an example of how a view built with style-system components could look:
+Here's an example of how a view built with Restyle components could look:

 ```tsx
 const WelcomeView = () => {